ncachanosky/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm Professor of Economics at [Metropolitan State University of Denver](http://www.msudenver.edu/) (MSU Denver) Department of Economics, Senior Fellow at the [American Institute of Economic Research](http://www.aier.org/) (AIER), and Fellow of the [UCEMA Friedman-Hayek Center for the Study of a Free Society](https://ucema.edu.ar/friedman-hayek-center).
+I'm Associate Professor of Economics and Director of the Center for Free Enterprise at [University of Texas at El Paso](https://www.utep.edu/), Senior Fellow at the [American Institute of Economic Research](http://www.aier.org/) (AIER), and Fellow of the [UCEMA Friedman-Hayek Center for the Study of a Free Society](https://ucema.edu.ar/friedman-hayek-center).
 I also serve as co-editor of [LIBERTAS: Segunda Época](http://www.journallibertas.com/).
 I'm past president of the [Association of Private Enterprise Education](https://www.apee.org/) (APEE) and former director of [The Mont Pelerin Society](https://www.montpelerin.org/) (MPS).

 In this website you can find information about my research and projects.
 I also blog at [Economic Order](https://economicorder.substack.com/).